SEO (Search engine optimisation)

 What is SEO?

-Search engine optimisation is the process of making your website easier to find when people search for a word or phrase using a search engine such as Google or Bing or DuckDuckGo.
+Search engine optimisation is the process of making your website easier to find when people search for a word or phrase using a search engine such as Google or Bing or DuckDuckGo, or more recently, voice-operated search engines such as Alexa and Siri.

 We’ve been optimising pages for search engines since 2000, and that takes us back to a time before Google even existed, so we’ve seen every change along the way.